Preliminary results linked from here:

 Not as hard as it looks? (being generally open terrain).
 I'd have to try it to see.

-Indeed, the eastern part isn't as hard as it looks due to openness and logging roads, both in turn due to thinning.
+Indeed, the western part isn't as hard as it looks due to openness and logging roads, both in turn due to thinning.
 The top had less of this, and I haven't yet gotten to the eastern bit.
 But still plenty fun to orienteer there from what I saw.